firephil/FireChatServer/README.md

 FireChatServer
 ==============

-An old implementation of a simple chat application which was a university excersize January 19 2004 !
+An old implementation of a simple chat application which was a university exercise
+@ January 19 2004 !